-Requires the Department of Social Services (DSS) to Administer and Enforce
+Primarily Requires DSS to Administer and Enforce

 This measure places several new implementation, oversight, and enforcement responsibilities with DSS.
+In some instances, DPH may also have a role in enforcement.
 Below, we summarize the major new responsibilities for the department.

 Requires Home Care Organizations to Provide Cost Reports Annually.
-To ensure that home care organizations are in compliance with the Minimum Direct Home Care Services Ratio, this measure requires these entities to submit annual cost reports to DSS.
+To ensure that home care organizations are in compliance with the minimum direct home care service cost ratio, this measure requires these entities to submit annual cost reports to DSS.
 These reports must specify the amount of home care services revenue, direct home care services costs, and administrative overhead costs.
 The DSS is required to make these reports available to the public upon request.

 Requires DSS to Review Applications for Adjustments to the Ratio.
-The DSS would be responsible for developing the procedure through which a home care organization would apply for an adjustment to the Minimum Direct Home Care Service Ratio.
+The DSS would be responsible for developing the procedure through which a home care organization would apply for an adjustment to the minimum direct home care service cost ratio.
 In determining whether an organization is eligible for an adjustment, DSS is required to consider such things as whether the organization has (1) administrative overhead costs that are incurred for reasons beyond the control of the organization, (2) start-up costs for new organizations, and (3) higher costs associated with higher-cost geographic areas.

 Requires DSS to Enforce Compliance With the Measure.
 This measure gives DSS the authority to verify that home care organizations are in compliance with this measure through investigations, inspections, and audits.
+The DSS is required to provide home care organizations with reasonable written notice that it is conducting an investigation.
 When the department has identified a violation, it is required to notify the organization of the violation in writing.
-This notification is required to contain information about assessed penalties and the organization's right to request a hearing held by DSS.
+This notification is required to contain information about assessed penalties, licensing actions, and the organization's right to request a hearing held by DSS.